deep-learning-security/deep-learning-security.github.io/index.md

 program binary analysis, password security analysis, malware detection and fraud detection

-This year we will also have a [Research Forum](forum.md) on Dec 14,
+This year we will also have a [Research Forum](forum.md) on Dec 14.
+Submission deadline is on Nov 5, 2017.

 For more information and future announcements in deep learning and security, [sign up on the mailing list](https://groups.google.com/d/forum/deep-learning-security).